TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 In conclusion, I want to say that I am very happy that during the Beta testing an actual bug was found.
 This means that the testing wasn't pointless.

+### Improvements
+Even though the app met all client's criteria, there are always things to improve/add.
+Therefore I made a list of features I would like to add if more time were given.
+### Webserver version
+The current version of the app is offline and requires a computer with Python and Python packages software installed in order to use it.
+Even though, it is not a problem for my client it would be nice to have an app that will be placed on the server and be accessible from any device over the internet.
+Keeping application of the server will require additional software(HTML, CSS, PHP/Python) but it will be a pretty big improvement in making an app more accessible

+### Data backup
+Currently, the app is storing all the users’ and activities’ data locally which makes it more vulnerable in the case of data loss.
+If for example, the hard disk drive of the computer crashes, all the data will be lost.
+One of the best option that could solve this, could be cloud storage(Ex: Google drive).
+It will allow us to backup all the data and so increase the redundancy of the system.

+### Password reset
+Currently, If the user forgets his/her password there is no way to reset it.
+It would be nice to add a button that would send an email to a user’s email with an opportunity to reset the password.